 Labels add metadata or indicate status of items and navigational elements.
 Three different types of labels are available: Labels for adding metadata, States for indicating status, and Counters for showing the count for a number of items.

-The base label component styles the text, adds padding and rounded corners, and an inset box shadow.
-Labels come in various themes which apply colors and different border styles.
+The base label component styles the text, adds padding and rounded corners, and a border.
+Labels come in various themes which apply different colors.

 GitHub also programmatically generates and applies a background color for labels on items such as issues and pull requests.
 Users are able to select any background color and the text color will adjust to work with light and dark background colors.

-Label style does not apply a background color, here’s an example using the
+Label style does not apply a background color and only uses the default border:

-Label--gray to create a label with a light gray background and gray text.
-This label is neutral in color and can be used in contexts where all you need to communicate is metadata, or whe you want a label to feel less prominent compared with labels with stronger colors.
+Label--secondary to create a label with a subtler text color.
+This label is neutral in color and can be used in contexts where all you need to communicate is metadata, or where you want a label to feel less prominent compared with labels with stronger colors.

 State--small for a state label with reduced padding a smaller font size.
 This is useful in denser areas of content.

-Counter--gray-light with a light-gray background and dark gray text.
-When a counter is empty, it’s visibility will be hidden.
+Note: When a counter is empty, its visibility will be hidden.